django/django/docs/getting-started.rst

 As you can see, this is a little like Django's ``DATABASES`` setting; there are named channel layers, with a default one called ``default``.
-Each layer needs a channel layer class, some options (if the channel layer needs them), and a routing scheme, which points to a dict containing the routing settings.
+Each layer needs a channel layer class, some options (if the channel layer needs them), and a routing scheme, which points to a list containing the routing settings.
 It's recommended you call this ``routing.py`` and put it alongside ``urls.py`` in your project, but you can put it wherever you like, as long as the path is correct.